 before the table to be replicated is

-Examples.
-The following examples assume that you have already a working MySQL Cluster replication setup, as described in Section 18.6.5, “Preparing the MySQL Cluster for Replication”, and Section 18.6.6, “Starting MySQL Cluster Replication (Single Replication Channel)”.
+The following examples assume that you have already a working NDB Cluster replication setup, as described in Section 18.6.5, “Preparing the NDB Cluster for Replication”, and Section 18.6.6, “Starting NDB Cluster Replication (Single Replication Channel)”.

 On the master, perform this